Asia Today: New Zealand to maintain current restrictions

 In other developments in the Asia-Pacific region:

-— Australian authorities on Friday added 50 historic virus deaths from aged-care homes and nine new deaths to their tally, bringing the total number of virus deaths to 737.
+— Australian authorities on Friday added 53 historic virus deaths from aged-care homes and six new deaths to their tally, bringing the total number of virus deaths to 737.
 Victoria state officials said they’d been reconciling numbers from July and August.
 An outbreak in the city of Melbourne has raced through dozens of aged-care homes, resulting in hundreds of deaths.
-The outbreak appears to be waning, with Victoria officials reporting 81 new cases on Friday.
+The outbreak appears to be slowly waning, with Victoria officials reporting 81 new cases on Friday.
 “This is the stubborn tail of the epidemic curve,” said Brett Sutton, Victoria’s chief health officer.
 Meanwhile authorities in New South Wales, home to the largest city Sydney, reported eight new cases.

 — An independent panel appointed by the World Health Organization to review its coordination of the response to the COVID-19 pandemic will have full access to any internal U.N. agency documents, materials and emails necessary.
 The panel’s co-chairs are, former Liberian President Ellen Johnson Sirleaf and former New Zealand Prime Minister Helen Clark.
 They announced the 11 other members on Thursday.
 They include Dr. Joanne Liu, who was an outspoken WHO critic during the 2014-2016 Ebola outbreak in West Africa.
 Also named to the panel are a Chinese doctor who was the first to publicly confirm human-to-human transmission of the coronavirus.
 Clark said she and Sirleaf Johnson chose the panel members independently without any WHO influence.